 5. Heart transplantation in patients in whom all other treatment modalities have been ineffective or patients with severe heart failure.

 1. Antimicrobial treatment is feasible in some viral infections, for instance, with herpes simplex virus, and in infections caused by other pathogens (eg, Borrelia spp).

 2. Immunosuppressive treatment is effective in patients with myocarditis caused by systemic connective tissue diseases, sarcoidosis, hypereosinophilic syndrome, or in giant cell myocarditis.

 3. Discontinuation of the offending drug with or without concomitant glucocorticoid treatment in patients with myocarditis caused by drug hypersensitivity.

 The majority of patients with acute or fulminant myocarditis recover completely.
 In a small proportion of cases, a subclinical inflammatory process persists, leading to the development of dilated cardiomyopathy.
 The prognosis is poor in patients with subacute myocarditis; it is better in patients with a higher baseline LV ejection fraction and shorter duration of the disease.
-Adverse prognostic factors include New York Heart Association class III/IV heart failure at diagnosis and focal late gadolinium enhancement on MRI.
+Adverse prognostic factors include New York Heart Association (NYHA) class III/IV heart failure at diagnosis and focal late gadolinium enhancement on MRI.